Sake Guide

 Sake Grades: Understanding the Types

-Sake grades are primarily determined by the rice polishing ratio (how much of the rice grain is milled away).
+Sake grades are primarily determined by the rice polishing ratio, which refers to how much of the rice grain is milled away.
 The degree of polishing influences the flavor, aroma, and texture.

-Junmai Daiginjo: Ultra-premium sake with rice polished to 50% or less.
-Known for its elegance, purity, and refined aroma.
-Ideal for special occasions or as a luxurious treat.
+Junmai Daiginjo is an ultra-premium sake with rice polished to 50% or less.
+Known for its elegance, purity, and refined aroma, it is ideal for special occasions or as a luxurious treat.

-Daiginjo: Super-premium sake, also polished to 50% or less, with a small amount of distilled alcohol added.
-Light, aromatic, and smooth, with enhanced fragrance and a refined finish.
+Daiginjo is a super-premium sake, also polished to 50% or less, with a small amount of distilled alcohol added.
+It is light, aromatic, and smooth, with enhanced fragrance and a refined finish.

-Junmai Ginjo: Premium pure rice sake, polished to 60% or less.
-Full-bodied yet smooth, with a complex profile.
+Junmai Ginjo is a premium pure rice sake, polished to 60% or less.
+It is full-bodied yet smooth, with a complex profile.

-Ginjo: Premium sake polished to 60% or less, with added distilled alcohol.
-Light, aromatic, and a great introduction to refined sake.
+Ginjo is polished to 60% or less and includes added distilled alcohol.
+It is light, aromatic, and an excellent introduction to refined sake.

-Junmai: Traditional pure rice sake with no added alcohol, polished to 70% or less.
-Rich, robust, and full of umami flavors.
+Junmai is a traditional pure rice sake with no added alcohol, polished to 70% or less.
+It is rich, robust, and full of umami flavors.

-Honjozo: Lightly polished sake (70% or less) with a small amount of added alcohol to enhance aroma and texture.
-Smooth, clean, and easy to drink.
+Honjozo is lightly polished (70% or less) with a small amount of added alcohol to enhance aroma and texture.
+It is smooth, clean, and easy to drink.

-Futsushu: Standard table sake with minimal polishing, typically over 70%.
-Straightforward and versatile for casual drinking or cooking.
+Futsushu is the standard table sake with minimal polishing, typically over 70%.
+It is straightforward and versatile for casual drinking or cooking.

 Pro Tip: The rice polishing ratio not only influences flavor but also versatility.
 Higher-polished sakes like Daiginjo pair beautifully with delicate dishes, while less-polished sakes like Junmai and Honjozo complement richer, umami-packed foods.
 That said, there are no hard rules—sake is versatile and comes in many styles to explore.